AnkitaGoyal372/NBA-Game-Simulation-Analysis-RShiny/README.md

 ## METHODOLOGY

-We scrapped the top 50 player data by basketball reference and also scrapped all season data of NBA season 2022-23 from the basketball reference.
+I scrapped the top 50 player data by basketball reference and also scrapped all season data of NBA season 2022-23 from the basketball reference.